LMS-Community/lms-community.github.io/docs/getting-started/beginners-guide-synology-docker.md

 3. Browse to your music folder location (`/music`), highlight the directory, and click "Next".
 4. (Optional) browse to your playlists folder location (`/playlist`), highlight the directory, and click "Next".
 5. You'll see the Summary page for your Logitech Media Server install.
 Click "Finish" to complete the installation.
 Congrats, you're done!

+## Updating the Docker image

+It is always advisable to regularly update your software, and with Docker on Synology it is made very easy.

+1. In the "Container Manager" app, go to "Image", and check if the `lmscommunity/logitechmediaserver` image has any updates available.
+2. If there are updates, click "Update available" and press "Update" twice.
+3. Now the image is updated, refreshed and automatically restarted.
+If you followed the guide above all important data is saved and stored in Docker volumes, so this update will not overwrite anything in your configuration.
+4. Done, and enjoy all new features and fixes!

+!!! note
+    If you use a different tag as `latest` then Synology does not automatically check for updates.
+To update go to "Container" and stop the LMS container.
+Then go to "Registry", search the `lmscommunity/logitechmediaserver` image and select the tag you are using.
+Once the updated image had been downloaded, go to "Container", select the LMS container and press "Reset".
+You get a warning that all data in the container will be lost, but that does not matter since all your configuration is in Docker volumes so you can press "Yes"!
+When that's done you can start the container again.